 Finding the best backcountry ski poles began with hours of market research to weed through all the poles on the market to find the best of the best.
 We read reviews, asked our friends, sent emails, and asked random people on the skin track about their poles.
 This research, piled atop our combined 30+ years of experience, resulted in our choices of the models assessed here.
 Then, we took them out on backcountry tours of all shapes and sizes, from the firm, steep skin tracks of the Wasatch to the deep and powdery woods of Jackson Hole to icy spring couloirs in the Sierra Nevada.
 We also skied resort laps with the poles to test downhill performance.
-Throughout the testing process, we paid attention to important metrics like ease of use, weight, durability, packed size, and comfort.
+Throughout the testing process, we paid attention to important metrics like comfort, length adjustment, durability, features, and weight.

 Analysis and Test Results

 As backcountry skiers, we demand a lot from our ski poles.
 We need them to be durable enough to stand up to the abuse of hard pole plants and possible crashes.
-We need them to have excellent locking mechanisms and adjustability, and to have comfortable grips.
+We require a comfortable grip, as well as excellent locking mechanisms and adjustability.
 And yet, we need them to do all of this at a minimum weight because every extra ounce that we have to carry can lead to less skiing over the course of a day.
 In our review, we analyzed how well these ski poles performed these tasks and scored them appropriately.

 It is worth noting that most resort poles can be used for backcountry skiing.
 The only dealbreaker is powder baskets.
 If you bring a pair of poles into the backcountry with small baskets designed for groomers, they will sink deeply into the snow when you push them down while skinning, making them mostly useless.